GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Financial year reporting cycle

-The reporting cycle is the Financial Year ('fin. year') which starts in 1 July and ends in 30 June each year.
+The reporting cycle is the Financial Year (FY) which starts in 1 July and ends in 30 June each year.
 Furthermore, the report uses Financial Quarters &mdash; these are Q1 (1 Jul &ndash; 30 Sep), Q2 (1 Oct &ndash; 31 Dec), Q3 (1 Jan &ndash; 31 Mar), and Q4 (1 Apr &ndash; 30 Jun).

 ## Fields of the report